 A tracked changes display should be included to display the data field value changes over repeated submissions.

 For fields marked with “[security type]” and “[security type holder]”, the display should be based on the table below.
-[Security type] will be displayed automatically in PDF for Placement / Pre-Deposit form and Placement form (Over-allotment Option).
+[Security type] will be displayed automatically in PDF for Placement / Pre-deposit form and Placement Form (Over-allotment Option).